ahmedgabers/certificate-generator/README.md

     certgen --filename certificates.json --template certificate.html --output certificates
     ```

-This command will generate two HTML certificate files in the certificates directory.
+This command will generate one HTML certificate file in the certificates directory.

 ## FAQ